Medical criteria for authorizations

 • Priority Health medical policies are available here.

-• InterQual Clinical Criteria – to see criteria used to review elective procedures, durable medical equipment (DME), home health services, post-acute levels of care and behavioral health services, log into prism and use the Authorization Criteria Lookup under the Authorizations menu.
+• InterQual clinical criteria – to see criteria used to review elective procedures, durable medical equipment (DME), home health services, post-acute levels of care and behavioral health services, log into prism and use the Authorization Criteria Lookup under the Authorizations menu.

 Medicaid and Healthy Michigan Plan medical criteria